-The selected individual must have a Ph.D. in one or more of the following - neuroscience, psychology, cognitive science, mathematics, electrical engineering or computer science.
-Previous experience in neural time series data analysis or functional imaging studies of reading, speech production are highly desirable.
-Crucial is the ability to independently code in either or all of the following – MATLAB, R or Python.
-Given the multiple unpredictable variables and privacy issues around data collection in human patients, the individual must possess high ethical and professionalism standards, be able to adapt to a changing environment, reorganize schedules dynamically, and work with tight deadlines.
-The individual must possess the ability to work effectively independently, yet collaborate effectively on projects with multiple investigators.
-A strong publication record and excellent prior academic credentials are highly desirable.
+The selected individual must have a Ph.D. in one or more of the following: neuroscience, psychology, cognitive science, mathematics, electrical engineering or computer science.
+Previous experience in neural time series data analysis, functional imaging studies of language, or studies of speech production are desirable – but not crucial.
+They must possess the ability to independently code in any or all of the following: MATLAB, R or python.
+Given the multiple unpredictable variables and privacy issues around data collection in human patients, the individual must possess high ethical and professionalism standards, be able to adapt to a changing environment, reorganize schedules dynamically, and work with short deadlines.
+A strong publication record and excellent academic credentials are highly desirable.